ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM will determine if your **tactic** passes a **credibility test**.
 Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp.
 If in dispute, your GM should discuss with the group whether they consider your **tactic** credible for the genre.
 If your action is not credible, your GM will ask you to choose a different **tactic**.

-**Extraordinary abilities** in some genres give you the capability to do the incredible.
+**Incredible abilities** in some genres give you the capability to do the incredible.
 For example in a superhero genre you might fly or be invulnerable to bullets, in a fantasy genre hurl magical lightning bolts.
-A genre pack for the game should help define what incredible **tactics** are allowed for that game as part of an *Extraordinary Powers Framework*.
+A genre pack for the game should help define what incredible **tactics** are allowed for that game as part of an *Incredible Powers Framework*.

 The GM can narrate the remaining tasks that make sense of the story depending on your **success** with that roll, or have them occur 'off-stage' for speed.
 Think of the way TV or Cinema often cuts to the key moment of drama in a break-in, over showing us the whole heist from beginning to end.